-The Most Favored Nation (MFN) Model tests an innovative way to lower prescription drug costs by paying no more for high-cost Medicare Part B drugs and biologicals (hereinafter called “drugs”) than the lowest price that drug manufacturers receive in other similar countries.
-This is in line with President Trump’s mandate to lower drug costs and recent Executive Order 13948 on Lowering Drug Prices by Putting America First (September 13, 2020).
-The MFN Model tests paying comparable amounts to the lowest price, adjusted for purchasing power, paid by any country in the Organisation for Economic Co-operation and Development (OECD) that has a Gross Domestic Product (GDP) per capita that is at least 60 percent of the U.S. GDP per capita.
-The model also tests a single add-on payment per dose and waives beneficiary cost sharing for this payment.
-The model will operate for seven years, from January 1, 2021, to December 31, 2027.
+The proposed Most Favored Nation (MFN) Model would have tested an innovative way to lower prescription drug costs by paying no more for high-cost Medicare Part B drugs and biologicals (hereinafter called “drugs”) than the lowest price that drug manufacturers receive in other similar countries.
+The MFN Model would have tested paying comparable amounts to the lowest price, adjusted for purchasing power, paid by any country in the Organisation for Economic Co-operation and Development (OECD) that has a Gross Domestic Product (GDP) per capita that is at least 60 percent of the U.S. GDP per capita.
+The model also would have tested a single add-on payment per dose and waive beneficiary cost sharing for this payment.
+The model would have operated for seven years, from January 1, 2021, to December 31, 2027.

-The public comment period for the MFN Model Interim Final Rule with Comment Period (IFC) ends 60 days after publication of the IFC in the Federal Register.
+The public comment period for the MFN Model Interim Final Rule with Comment Period (IFC) ended January 26, 2021.

 High drug prices are impacting the wallets of Medicare beneficiaries through increased drug coverage premiums and increased out-of-pocket costs.
 Increases in drug spending are accelerating at a rate that significantly outpaces the growth in spending on other Medicare Part B services, and prices in the U.S. for most Medicare Part B drugs with the highest Medicare spending far exceed prices in other countries.
 According to a November 20, 2020 Issue Brief from the Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation (ASPE), between 2006 and 2017, Medicare Part B FFS drug spending per enrollee grew at 8.1 percent, more than twice as high as per capita spending on Medicare Part D (3.4 percent) and nearly three times as high as overall retail prescription per capita drug spending (2.9 percent).
 Spending and enrollment projections by the CMS Office of the Actuary (OACT) for the 2021 President’s Budget suggest that per capita spending on Medicare Part B physician-administered drugs and separately-payable hospital outpatient drugs will grow at a very similar annual rate of 8 percent between 2020 and 2027, before consideration of any COVID-19 pandemic impacts.
 Overall, Medicare beneficiaries and the Medicare program are bearing unnecessary, potentially avoidable costs for Medicare Part B drugs.

-The MFN Model is a mandatory, nationwide model that tests whether more closely aligning payment for Medicare Part B drugs with international prices and removing incentives to use higher-cost drugs can control unsustainable growth in Medicare Part B spending without adversely affecting quality of care for beneficiaries.
-The design of the MFN Model includes several key elements:
+The MFN Model was a mandatory, nationwide model that would test whether more closely aligning payment for Medicare Part B drugs with international prices and removing incentives to use higher-cost drugs can control unsustainable growth in Medicare Part B spending without adversely affecting quality of care for beneficiaries.
+The design of the MFN Model included several key elements:

 1. Model Drug Payment:

-- MFN Price: Instead of paying solely based on manufacturers’ average sales price (ASP), Medicare will pay based on a blending formula that includes the lowest adjusted international price, (the “MFN Price”) for the drug, which will be based on the lowest GDP-adjusted price paid by an OECD member country with a GDP per capita (based on purchasing power parity) that is at least 60 percent of the U.S. GDP per capita, and the ASP.
+- MFN Price: Instead of paying solely based on manufacturers’ average sales price (ASP), Medicare would have paid based on a blending formula that includes the lowest adjusted international price, (the “MFN Price”) for the drug, which would be based on the lowest GDP-adjusted price paid by an OECD member country with a GDP per capita (based on purchasing power parity) that is at least 60 percent of the U.S. GDP per capita, and the ASP.

-- Phase-in over 4 years: The MFN Price will be phased-in over the first 4 years of the 7-year model, phasing in 25 percent per year for years 1-4, and will be 100 percent of the MFN Price for years 4-7.
-For example, for the first year the phase-in calculation will use 75 percent of the ASP and 25 percent of the MFN Price.
-In years 4-7, the MFN Price will be fully phased-in.
-However, CMS will accelerate the blending formula for a drug in years 1-4, if U.S. prices rise faster than inflation and the MFN Price.
+- Phase-in over 4 years: The MFN Price would have been phased-in over the first 4 years of the 7-year model, phasing in 25 percent per year for years 1-4, and would have been 100 percent of the MFN Price for years 4-7.
+For example, for the first year the phase-in calculation would use 75 percent of the ASP and 25 percent of the MFN Price.
+In years 4-7, the MFN Price would be fully phased-in.
+However, CMS would have accelerated the blending formula for a drug in years 1-4, if U.S. prices rose faster than inflation and the MFN Price.

-- Will not exceed ASP: To lower what beneficiaries pay, the formula will not allow the model payment amount for a drug (before the per-dose add-on) to exceed the ASP.
+- Will not exceed ASP: To lower what beneficiaries pay, the formula would not allow the model payment amount for a drug (before the per-dose add-on) to exceed the ASP.

-3. MFN Participants in a Mandatory, Nationwide Model: The MFN Model is a mandatory, nationwide model that requires participation from Medicare-participating providers and suppliers that receive separate Medicare Part B fee-for-service payment for the model’s included drugs, with certain exceptions.
+3. MFN Participants in a Mandatory, Nationwide Model: The MFN Model was a mandatory, nationwide model that required participation from Medicare-participating providers and suppliers that receive separate Medicare Part B fee-for-service payment for the model’s included drugs, with certain exceptions.

 MFN Model Participants

-MFN participants include Medicare-participating physicians, non-physician practitioners, supplier groups (such as group practices), hospital outpatient departments (HOPDs) including 340B covered entities, ambulatory surgical centers (ASCs), and other providers and suppliers that receive separate Medicare Part B fee-for-service payment for the model’s included drugs, with certain exceptions noted below.
-Model participation is mandatory for the included providers and suppliers in all states and the U.S. territories.
+MFN participants would have included Medicare-participating physicians, non-physician practitioners, supplier groups (such as group practices), hospital outpatient departments (HOPDs) including 340B covered entities, ambulatory surgical centers (ASCs), and other providers and suppliers that received separate Medicare Part B fee-for-service payment for the model’s included drugs, with certain exceptions noted below.
+Model participation was mandatory for the included providers and suppliers in all states and the U.S. territories.

 Quality Measures and Evaluation

-The MFN Model will use a survey-based quality measure to monitor beneficiaries’ experience of care during the model, and CMS will conduct a variety of analyses to monitor access to the included drugs and assess early effects of the model.
-CMS will also conduct a model evaluation.
-In order to effectively evaluate a nationwide, mandatory model, CMS will employ an evaluation design that does not require an independent comparison group to establish the counterfactual (what would have happened in the absence of the MFN Model).
+The MFN Model would have used a survey-based quality measure to monitor beneficiaries’ experience of care during the model, and CMS would have conducted a variety of analyses to monitor access to the included drugs and assess early effects of the model.
+CMS would have also conducted a model evaluation.
+In order to effectively evaluate a nationwide, mandatory model, CMS would have employed an evaluation design that did not require an independent comparison group to establish the counterfactual (what would have happened in the absence of the MFN Model).

-Beneficiaries will fully maintain their choice of providers and treatments.
-Beneficiary cost-sharing is waived for the per-dose add-on amount, further reducing what beneficiaries will pay for the included drugs beyond expected reductions in cost-sharing as drug payments decline to align with the lowest adjusted international price.
-In addition, CMS will provide additional beneficiary protections such as enhanced monitoring and Medicare Beneficiary Ombudsman supports.
+Beneficiaries would have fully maintained their choice of providers and treatments.
+Beneficiary cost-sharing would be waived for the per-dose add-on amount, further reducing what beneficiaries would have paid for the included drugs beyond expected reductions in cost-sharing as drug payments decline to align with the lowest adjusted international price.
+In addition, CMS would have provided additional beneficiary protections such as enhanced monitoring and Medicare Beneficiary Ombudsman supports.

-The MFN Model includes a financial hardship exemption for certain MFN participants whose revenue is significantly affected by the MFN Model.
+The MFN Model included a financial hardship exemption for certain MFN participants whose revenue would have been significantly affected by the MFN Model.

 - Issue Brief - Medicare FFS Part B and International Drug Prices: A Comparison of the Top 50 Drugs